THE HISTORY OF FAITH & TRADITION

 On the south side of the main altar is a shrine dedicated to Mary under the title of “Our Lady of Fatima.”
 The mosaic commemorates the appearances of Mary to three children at Fatima in 1917.
 These two side altars are constructed with Georgian marble in varying color, quarried in Italy.
 The mosaics themselves are brilliant flecks of gold glass and cream-colored stone.

 Along the side aisles are shrines in honor of various saints.
 In front of each side shrine is a portion of the original church communion rail.
-Each area features statues of Saints (more detailed information which can be found in our publication — Saints of the Church.)
+Each area features statues of Saints (more detailed information which can be found in our Church Tour Guide Map.)
 Also, along the side aisles and back of the church are sculptured Stations of the Cross.
 At the rear of the church on either side, is located an area reserved for the Sacrament of Reconciliation.

 Since the conversion of Paul is a primary focus for this church, its related themes also speak to all who enter here: the suffering of Jesus and his persecuted followers, the transforming love of Christ, the power flowing from the resurrection, and the healing power of Christ, mission and service.
 These themes are served and strengthened throughout this church by our heritage and tradition found in part in our windows and shrines.
 They offer all a place in the journey of faith.

-The Basilica of St. Paul has been blessed with several distinguished pastors since Monsignor Mullally retired, including the Reverend Sean Heslin, the Reverend Fred R. Ruse, who with his family was a lifelong parishioner of the Basilica of St. Paul, and the Very Reverend Robert E. Webster.
+The Basilica of St. Paul has been blessed with several distinguished pastors since Monsignor Mullally retired, including the Reverend Thomas Gross, Reverend Reverend Sean Heslin, the Reverend Fred R. Ruse, who with his family was a lifelong parishioner of the Basilica of St. Paul, Reverend Matthew Connolly, the Very Reverend Robert E. Webster.
 The current pastor is the Reverend Timothy P. Daly, who also serves as the Catholic chaplain of at Embry-Riddle Aeronautical University.

 Casa San Pablo